miyakogi/Rimo/docs/src/[pages]/api/event.md

 title: Event API Reference
 ---

-# Message Format
+## Message Format

-When events are emitted, rimo sends a message by JSON format.
+When events are emitted, rimo sends a message formatted by JSON.

 The JSON format includes the following fields.